RaitaroH/MyAnimeList-MyListClassic/README.md

 /*Images*/
 --wallpaper: url("https://raw.githubusercontent.com/RaitaroH/MyAnimeList/master/Images/KDE_Wallpaper.png");
 --banner: url("https://raw.githubusercontent.com/RaitaroH/MyAnimeList/master/Images/KDE_Banner.png");
+--banner-height: 110px;
 ```
 Note that sprites-hover is still in deepdark colors.
-You might also want to change --sprites-hover url to --sprites' url.
+You might also want to change --sprites-hover url to the white variant seen in the next example.
+Same with the 404 image.

 Also note that the banner should be 990x250px.
+The --banner-height variable is around half the height but that needs to be changed per image.
+Try to have the banner image as centered as possible.

 Result:
 ![alt tag](https://raw.githubusercontent.com/RaitaroH/MyAnimeList/master/Images/KDE_Screenshot.png)